Delta Air Lines: Bankruptcy and restructuring (2005–2007)

 On September 14, 2005, the company filed for bankruptcy, citing rising fuel costs.
 It emerged from bankruptcy in April 2007 after fending off a hostile takeover from US Airways and its shares were re-listed on the New York Stock Exchange.

 Acquisition of Northwest Airlines (2008–2010)

-The acquisition of Northwest Airlines was announced April 14, 2008.
+The acquisition of Northwest Airlines was announced on April 14, 2008.
 It was approved and consummated on October 29, 2008.
 Northwest continued to operate as a wholly owned subsidiary of Delta until December 31, 2009, when the Northwest Airlines operating certificate was merged into that of Delta.
 Delta completed integration with Northwest on January 31, 2010, when their computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.

-Destinations and hubs
+Network

+Delta and its worldwide alliance partners operate more than 15,000 flights per day, having operated 893 daily flights out of its Atlanta main hub in the summer of 2024.
+As of December 31, 2021, Delta's mainline aircraft fly to 242 destinations, serving 52 countries across six continents.

 Destinations

-Delta and its worldwide alliance partners operate more than 15,000 flights per day.
-Delta is the only U.S. carrier that flies to Dakar and Copenhagen, and along with competitor United Airlines, are the only two U.S. carriers that fly to Stockholm.

-In March 2020, Delta suspended all flights to continental Europe for 30 days, and cutting 40% of its capacity.
+As of May 2025, Delta Air Lines operates or has previously operated to the following destinations.
+This table does not include destinations served by Delta's regional subsidiary, Delta Connection.